bjssacademy/advanced-tdd/chapter06/chapter06.md

 ## Deleting and Changing tests

 Generally in TDD, we add tests.
 We build out the capabilities of our code one test at a time.
-This leaves us with a regression test suite.
+This leaves us with a regression test suite that grows in size and coverage.

-But sometimes we need to either delete tests, or change tests.
+But sometimes we need to either delete or change tests.

 As these leave us vulnerable to regression defects, it's worth thinking carefully about this.